Demographics

 Ocean County, NJ, features a homeownership rate of about 76%, with median home values near $425,000 in 2024, reflecting a 6% annual increase.
 Median rents average $2,200/month.
 Housing types range from waterfront properties in towns like Toms River and Brick to affordable single-family homes and condos.
 Neighborhoods such as Lakewood offer vibrant communities, while coastal areas attract retirees.
 Property taxes average $6,800 annually, below the New Jersey state average.
 Housing demand remains strong, fueled by proximity to beaches and New York City, with inventory remaining competitive.

-Ocean County Crime & Safety
+County Crime & Safety

 Ocean County, NJ, reports lower crime rates compared to national averages, with a violent crime rate of approximately 1.6 per 1,000 residents and a property crime rate of 11.3 per 1,000 residents in 2022, according to FBI data.
 The county’s overall crime rate is 48% lower than the New Jersey average.
 Local law enforcement highlights community policing and crime prevention programs.
 Incident reporting remains robust, with public safety agencies encouraging online reporting and neighborhood watch participation to further enhance safety and response times.

-Popular names in Ocean County
+Popular names

 - John Smith